Cinderella (Lloyd Webber musical): West End (2021–2022)

-Broadway
+Broadway (2023)

-A Broadway production of the musical, with Linedy Genao as the title character, under the new title Bad Cinderella, began previews at the Imperial Theatre on 17 February 2023 with an official opening set for 23 March 2023.
-Lloyd Webber said that the run introduces some new songs.
-Connor and Hunter direct and choreograph the production.
+A Broadway production of the musical, with Linedy Genao as the title character, under the new title Bad Cinderella, began previews at the Imperial Theatre on 17 February 2023 and opened officially on 23 March 2023.
+Connor and Hunter directed and choreographed the production.
 Revisions to the book were written by Alexis Scheer, and the London design team also designed the Broadway production.
-A single of Genao's version of the title song ("Bad Cinderella") was released to streaming platforms in October 2022.
-The cast also includes Jordan Dobson as Prince Sebastian, Grace McLean as the Queen, Carolee Carmello as the Stepmother, Sami Gayle as Adele and Morgan Higgins as Marie.
-Christina Acosta Robinson plays the Godmother, and Savy Jackson is the title role's alternate.
-Another single, "I Know I Have a Heart (Because You Broke It)", was released on 10 February 2023.
+A single of Genao's version of the title song, "Bad Cinderella", was released in October 2022.
+To promote the musical, Genao and Lloyd Webber performed the song on the Today show in October 2022 and March 2023.
+The cast also included Jordan Dobson as Prince Sebastian, Grace McLean as the Queen, Carolee Carmello as the Stepmother, Sami Gayle as Adele and Morgan Higgins as Marie.
+Christina Acosta Robinson played the Godmother, and Savy Jackson was the title role's alternate.
+Another song, "I Know I Have a Heart (Because You Broke It)", was released as a single on 10 February 2023.
+The production received mostly negative reviews, particularly focusing on the "muddled" script and lyrics.

+The production closed on 4 June 2023, after 33 previews and 85 regular performances.
+The closing marked the end of a continuous 44-year period in which one or more of Lloyd Webber's shows played on Broadway.